What is Data Transformation?

 Advanced

-• Predication/Filtering: Only move data that satisfy the filter conditions.
+• Predication/Filtering: Only move data that satisfies the filter conditions.

 • Splitting: Splitting a single column into multiple columns.